Bifidelity Parameter Estimation Using Conditional Diffusion Models: Numerical Experiments

+Following the steps in Alg.~\ref{alg:hf-alg}, we use a refinement schedule for selecting the number of $N_{\rm refine}$ samples to draw from the proposal distribution; in this example, we start at 100 samples and increase by 50 samples up to 400 samples i.e., $\{N^{(i)}_{\mathrm{refine}}\}_{i=1}^{7} = \{100, \dots, 400\}$.
+We take the discrepancy measure to be the Jensen-Shannon (JS) divergence in Eq.~\eqref{eq_js} below, and continue sampling according to the schedule until the divergence between consecutive KDE estimates falls below $10^{-2}$.
+We examine two test observations: $y=1$ and $y=9$.
+Under this criterion, we obtain $N_{\mathrm{refine}} = 150$ for the $y=1$ case and $N_{\mathrm{refine}} = 200$ for the $y=9$ case.
+The values of the Jensen-Shannon divergence up to $N_{\rm refine} = 400$ are reported in Table~\ref{tab:js_divergence_comparison}.
+We then construct the corresponding labeled dataset $\mathcal{S}_{\mathrm{refine}}$ for training of $G^{\rm high}$.
+The refined dataset $\mathcal{S}_{\mathrm{refine}}$ is specific to the observation $y$.

-Using the trained multi-fidelity models $G^{\rm low}$ and $G^{\rm high}$, we test the approximation for different observations $y$.
-Figs.~\ref{fig:exact_setting_bimodal1} and~\ref{fig:exact_setting_bimodal9} show the conditional distributions $p_{\Theta|Y}(\theta|y)$ for $y = 1$ and $y = 9$ respectively.
-The left panels depict samples generated by the low-fidelity model $G^{\rm low}$, the middle columns are samples generated by solving the reverse-ODE using $\mathcal{S}_{\rm refine}$ in the score function approximation, and the right panels are samples generated from the high-fidelity generative model $G^{\rm high}$ for a specific data observation $y$.
-Despite limited training data, the low-fidelity model $G^{\rm low}$ provides reasonable approximations, effectively capturing the parameter domain for the observation of interest.
-The high-fidelity model $G^{\rm high}$, benefiting from higher-resolution samples, achieves accurate approximations of the true distribution, with KL divergence controlled to be on the order of $10^{-3}$ and $10^{-2}$ for $y=1$ and $y=9$ respectively.
+Figs.~\ref{fig:exact_setting_bimodal1} and~\ref{fig:exact_setting_bimodal9} show the conditional distributions $p_{\Theta|Y}(\theta|y)$ for $y = 1$ and $y = 9$ respectively. {The left panels depict samples generated by the low-fidelity model $G^{\rm low}$, the middle columns are the samples generated in $\mathcal{S}_{\rm refine}$, and the right panels are samples generated from the high-fidelity generative model $G^{\rm high}$ for the specific data observation $y$.} The low-fidelity model $G^{\rm low}$ provides reasonable approximations, effectively capturing the regions of high posterior probability.
+The high-fidelity model $G^{\rm high}$, benefiting from the samples generated by the proposal distribution, achieves accurate approximations of the true distribution.
 The KL divergence, used to quantify the difference between the exact distribution $p_{\rm exact}$ and the approximate distribution $p_{\rm approx}$, is defined as:

-This integral is approximated using a Riemann sum over a uniform mesh.
-In Table~\ref{tab:bimodal_timing}, we record the wall-clock times for different stages of the method to demonstrate its efficiency for sample generation.
-It demonstrates that the multi-fidelity diffusion model efficiently generates parameter samples for the observations of interest.